Latin III: Intermediate Latin

 Much of the history this covers is legendary history — not the kind of thing you’ll encounter in a more conventional modern history of Rome — but at least part of our goal here is to get a grasp on how the Romans saw themselves and their place in their tradition.
 This is a gateway to that.
 Read it, and get comfortable with the stories.
 They are their cultural myths — the lenses through which the Romans interpreted their national and cultural experiences.

 We will not say a lot about the grammatical review matters in class, though if you have questions, you should by all means ask them.
 This doesn’t mean that they’re of secondary importance.
-The fact that they’re represented by twenty-three weekly assignments and corresponding quizzes should clue you in on that score.
 The goal of the quizzes is not to torment you or to accumulate scores that can be used against you: it’s to give you constant drill of the sort you need to have in order to have all the foundational material firmly in mind.
 Accordingly you can retake the quizzes all you like.
-You must retake each one at least weekly until you get a score of 100 on it.
-After that, if you revisit it, you won’t be penalized if your score drops below 100.
-Your lower scores will not be held against you.
+Your scores will not be held against you.
 Not taking a quiz, however, will.

 You will notice that I haven’t referred you to any particular source for your review.
 There are different approaches you can take, and frankly I don’t care which one you use.
 All the topics represented here can be found in Wheelock or Henle, which is where most of you first encountered them.
 They can also be found in any decent reference grammar, the best of which is (for my money) Allen and Greenough.
 There are others: Gildersleeve and Lodge, or Hale and Buck, or, if your German is up to it, Leuman-Hoffman-Szantyr’s Lateinische Grammatik in two volumes.
 (No, I didn’t really think so...).
 Any of those will suffice — a reference grammar being slightly preferable to a textbook.
 Wherever you look them up, take a little time to read about them, and consider them.
 Try to synthesize the pieces you know into a system.
 It shouldn’t take you a lot of time to do this each week, if your foundation is in good shape, but make it good time: don’t just squeeze it in in an offhand way.
 It will repay the consideration.